ishanknijhawan/Internshala_assignment/README.md

 # Internshala_assignment
-Notes app with local authentication using google+ and SQLite storage
+Notes app with google login and local storage using SQLite room.